miladyboy/wingman/tasks/Tasks.md

 - [ ] Get to a good number of test coverage in the backend.
 - [ ] Understand, refactor and improve the frontend.
 - [ ] Migrate frontend to typescript.
+- [ ] Add running the E2E tests to the git push

 ## Features
 - [ ] Setup reverse proxy para las stats de usuarios.